 Is a Preliminary Hearing a Good or a Bad Thing?

-An experienced attorney can use a preliminary hearing to reduce charges or dismiss the case.
-However, a lack of preparation or new evidence presented by the prosecutor can also increase the charges or the sentence.
-As always, getting a lawyer as soon as possible is the best advice.
+An experienced attorney can use your hearing to prepare an affirmative defense designed to get your charges reduced or dismissed.
+On the other hand, a lack of preparation or new evidence presented by the prosecutor can also increase the charges or the sentence.
+As always, hiring a lawyer is the best advice.

 What Is the Main Purpose of a Preliminary Hearing?